tonywu6/mdbookkit/docs/src/rustdoc-link/workspace-layout.md

 > `manifest-dir` should be a path **relative to `book.toml`**, not relative to workspace
 > root.

-## Placing your book inside a member crate
+## Placing your book inside a member package

-If you have a "main" crate, you can also move your book directory to that crate, and run `mdbook` from there:
+If you have a "main" package, you can also move your book directory to that package, and run mdBook from there:

 ```
 my-workspace/